+Quick Boot

-- Quick Boot 'Boot' (startup) time of SOFIA 565 is about five seconds.
+'Boot' (startup) time of SOFIA 565 is about five seconds.
 When power is first applied, or following a power interruption, the unit is back in full operation very quickly.
+Setup and reception parameters in use prior to the power cycle are reloaded instantly from non-volatile memory into the processing core.

+Front Panel vs. Web Interface Setup

-Setup and reception parameters in use prior to the power cycle are reloaded instantly from non-volatile memory into the processing core. - Front Panel vs.Web InterfaceSetupSetupThe SOFIA 565 may be placed in initial service either through local, front-panel setup or by using the Web interface.
-Although a good many of the SOFIA 565 functions and features are addressable only through the Web interface, some familiarity with the front-panel appointments is necessary to get the unit up and running.
+The SOFIA 565 may be placed in initial service either through local, front-panel setup or by using the Web interface.
+Although a good number of SOFIA 565 functions and features are addressable only through the Web interface, some familiarity with front-panel operation is necessary to get the unit up and running.